Antelope Lake (Saskatchewan): Antelope Lake Regional Park

 Antelope Lake Regional Park (50.2778°N 108.4146°W) is located on the western shore of Antelope Lake.
-The park was founded on 17 October 1972 when Regional Park Board bought the land from Mr and Mrs Earl Hemsworth.
+The park was founded on 17 October 1972 when the Regional Park Board bought the land from Mr and Mrs Earl Hemsworth.
 The park is bordered by hillsides, has a 9-hole golf course, campground, ball diamond, rental hall, horseshoe pits, volleyball net, man-made swimming pond, two shower houses, and a sandy beach.
 While the lake is not suitable for fishing, there is a man-made rainbow trout pond in the park.

 The golf course is a 2,566-yard, par 34 sand greens course and the campground has 52 campsites.